wp-plugins/webphysiology-portfolio/readme.txt

 The Portfolio entry screen is highly customized to include just the items that make up a Portfolio entry.
 Attributes that aren’t populated will not be displayed on the end user interface.
 Attaching an image to a Portfolio entry also has been made relatively painless.

-The end user interface can be adjusted somewhat using the Admin Settings values or via your own CSS.
+The end user interface can be adjusted using the Portfolio (Admin) Settings values or via your own CSS.
 It also incorporates the TimThumb.php code in order to scale the images displayed in the list.
 The benefit here is to decrease the page weight while maintaining an acceptable quality image, plus the fact that you only need to load one image for use in the list thumbnail and expanded view.
-The end user interface also utilizes FancyBox to present the full-sized image in a lightbox fashion.
+The end user interface also utilizes FancyBox to present the full-sized image in a litebox when you click on the image or you can go to a URL on an image click.

 == Installation ==